davestewart/axios-actions/README.md

 ### Creating your own plugins

-Very simply, plugins are functions which take an endpoint instance, then any parameters you want to pass:
+Very simply, plugins are functions which take any Api (or subclass) instance, then any parameters you want to pass:

 ```js
 function doSomething (api, foo, bar) { ... }